DataDog/hiring-engineers/answers.md

 > mysql> GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;

-View the metrics collected from the performa_schema database using the following to grand privileges.
+View the metrics collected from the performance_schema database using the following to grand privileges.

 > mysql> show databases like ‘performance_schema’;